nextmv-io/community-apps/knapsack-ampl/README.md

     `ampl_license_uuid` in the files list.
-  * If you are just testing and don’t have an AMPL license, you don’t need to do anything, as this community app ships with a special license that allows you to test AMPL with some limits.
+  * If you are just testing and don’t have an AMPL license, you don’t need to do anything, as this community app ships with a special license that allows you to test AMPL with limits per AMPL's website.

 Follow these steps to run locally.